The Beginners Guide To Starting Seeds Indoors in 2023

 Step #6 – Maintain Your Seedlings As They Grow

 When the seedlings have grown up a bit (one to two sets of true leaves), water the plants from underneath by adding water to a leak-proof tray or plate.
 This way the roots can draw in the water.
 Don’t let the soil become sopping wet or the seedlings will drown!
 Once the seedlings become well established, it is best to let the soil dry out a little bit between watering to avoid mold.
-If your seed starting mix does not contain any nutrients, once the second set of leaves appear (true leaves), it is time to begin fertilizing your seedlings.
+If your seed starting mix does not contain any nutrients, once the second set of leaves appears (true leaves), it is time to begin fertilizing your seedlings.
 Only use half-strength, liquid fertilizers!

 Step #7 – Time To Thin Those Plants!